-The Contracting Office (CO) will perform an initial risk assessment of all foreign contracts, all information technology contracts greater than $10,000 and all contracts that are greater than $100,000 by using the ASU Contract Risk Assessment Form.
-If a contract involves information technology, an additional risk assessment will occur.
+The Contracting Office (CO) will follow the guidelines set forth in the Contracting/Purchasing Accountability and Risk Analysis Procedure and complete the Institutional Policy for Contract Performance Monitoring form.
+The CO will perform an initial risk assessment of all foreign contracts, all information technology contracts greater than $50,000 and all contracts that are greater than $100,000.

-This information and the accompanying matrix are designed to facilitate contract monitoring as required by Texas Education Code § 51.9337 and the Texas Tech University System Contract Management Handbook.
+This procedure is designed to facilitate contract monitoring as required by Texas Education Code § 51.9337 and the Texas Tech University System Contract Management Handbook.
 The intent is to provide a tool to establish clear expectations for the contractor and Angelo State University (ASU) to follow so that positive vendor relations are formed while mitigating the risk of unsatisfactory performance to ASU and to lead to successful contract performance by the contractor.

 The CO serves as the Contract Manager (CM) and the department end-user serves as the Contract Administrator (CA).
 The CM and the CA will work together to develop a contract monitoring plan for certain contracts assessed as requiring a monitoring plan.
 Per OP 30.03, a department CA must document their primary post-award responsibilities and notify the CM of contractor performance.
 The CM and the CA will customize the monitoring requirements for contracts that meet the criteria for an enhanced monitoring plan.

 In May of each year, the CO will request that a CA complete a vendor performance forms for certain contracts.
 It is the CA responsibility to evaluate a contractor’s performance throughout the contract term and notify the CO of any potential issues, such as poor vendor performance, inaccurate billing, etc.

 The CM will discuss the contract risk assessment with the CA to determine the type of monitoring that will be required.
 There are two types of contract monitoring plans: